emproof-com/workshop_firmware_reverse_engineering/tasks/hello_world/task.md

     - Switch to a higher-level view (IL/HLIL)/decompiler.

     What does `main` do, and where is `compute` called?
 Compare the decompiler output to the source code.
 Compare the workflow to Ghidra.

+    Note: Use the `*.armv7` for Binary Ninja Free; the free version doesn’t support AArch64.